Country Profile: Maldives

 BASIC FACTS

-The Republic of Maldives is an insular state located in South Asia in the Arabian Sea of the Indian Ocean.
-It is located southwest of Sri Lanka and India.
-Maldives is a presidential representative democratic republic that gained its independence in 1965.
+The Republic of Maldives is an insular state that is made up of around 1190 islands.
+It is a Small Island Developing State (SID) located in the Indian Ocean and southwest of Sri Lanka and India.
+The Maldives is a currently presidential representative democratic republic after gaining its independence in 1965.

 Capital: Malé